With an efficient SEO content strategy, Bruscato Law went from being a small solo practice with no online visibility to a top competitor in 6 months.

 Our strategy with Bruscato was focused on ranking for his most valuable keywords in the personal injury niche.

-Right now, their firm ranks on page one for THE most profitable keyword: ‘personal injury attorney Monroe.”
+Right now, their firm ranks on #1 for THE most profitable keyword: ‘personal injury attorney Monroe LA.”

 Remember: to drive measurable results with SEO, you need to rank for keywords that will put real money in your pocket.
 That’s how efficient SEO is done.